Reservoir Safety Reform Programme Information Page

 • Climate change - which is increasing the pressures on reservoir infrastructure and demand for reservoirs and water resources.

-• The need to update the 1975 Reservoirs Act to bring it in line with modern safety management practice in other sectors.
+• The need to update the 1975 Reservoirs Act to a more, proportionate flexible regime, which is in line with safety management practices in other sectors and countries.

-• The declining numbers of reservoir engineers and the increasing demand for specialist engineers in future.
+• Concerns about the limited numbers of reservoir engineers and the increasing demand for specialist engineers in future.

 Changes already implemented